venkyg88/wdpr-validators-android/README.md

 ## isPassword(String Password)

-Predicate method to find the password is a valid password confining to the RA security specified length(6-25) and at least having the minimum count of two categories(lower/upper case characters, digits, symbols) for achieving required password strength.
+Predicate method to find the password is a valid password conforming to the RA security specified length(6-25) and at least having the minimum count of two categories(lower/upper case characters, digits, symbols) for achieving required password strength.

 **Params**
 - Password `String`